Schedule 2022

 41 A misshapen vegetable!

-effect, in a space not to exceed 38cm - 15" square
+in a space not to exceed 38cm - 15" square

-44 Collection of mixed vegetables, 4 or more distinct kinds, in a trug, to
+45 Collection of mixed vegetables, 4 or more distinct kinds, in a trug, to appeal to the eye and palate

 Please name varieties, if possible